-This method was developed in-house using techniques evolved through internal departmental research investigations and incorporates information provided by nuclear gauge manufacturers.
+This Test Method was developed in-house using techniques evolved through internal departmental research investigations and incorporates information provided by nuclear gauge manufacturers.

-This method sets out the procedure for the determination of the compacted density of asphalt using a nuclear gauge.
+This Test Method sets out the procedure for the determination of the compacted density of asphalt using a nuclear gauge.
 The method is based on the backscatter mode of measurement and records the wet density output from the nuclear gauge as the compacted density of the asphalt.